Press

 In March 2020, Asian Story Theater was in final rehearsals for its play with music “The Golden Rule” when the pandemic hit, idling the company for what they hoped would only be a few weeks.

-But as the weeks turned into months, AST producer Kent Brisby started talking with his colleagues — Gingerlily Lowe from AST, William Virchis from Teatro Máscara Mágica and Rhys Green from San Diego Black Ensemble Theatre — about find a way to use their downtime creatively.
+But as the weeks turned into months, AST producer Kent Brisby started talking with his colleagues — Gingerlily Lowe from AST, William Virchis from Teatro Máscara Mágica, and Rhys Green from San Diego Black Ensemble Theatre — about finding a way to use their downtime creatively.

 “Not Working” features a script by Brisby and 15 songs written by many songwriters and songwriting teams.
 They are: AJ Rafael, Howard Ho, Luis Aragon, Creative Spés, Antonio TJ Johnson, Gingerlily Lowe, Marc Macalintal, Leonard Patton, DaJahn Blevins, Raya Heart Pearson, Annabelle Ramos and Dave Scott.